Czech court throws out treason charges against ex-president Klaus

 Klaus was credited for successful macroeconomic reforms in the early 1990s, and for the peaceful division of Czechoslovakia at the end of 1992 at a time when the break-up of Yugoslavia led to a series of bloody wars.

-But his refusal to privatize banks and regulate the capital market led to widespread asset-stripping and an economic crisis in 1997, which brought him down as prime minister.
+But his refusal to privatise banks and regulate the capital market led to widespread asset-stripping and an economic crisis in 1997, which brought him down as prime minister.

 A year later he struck a power-sharing deal with the biggest leftist party, which critics say brought a period of corruption in the public sphere.